Sparse inverse Cholesky factorization of dense kernel matrices by greedy conditional selection: Sparse Cholesky factorization by KL-minimization

 \subsection{Ordering and sparsity pattern}

 Although in this work we primarily focus on constructing sparsity patterns, the chosen ordering critically affects the accuracy of lower triangular sparsity patterns.
 Vecchia originally proposed ordering points lexicographically, which is most natural in a one-dimensional setting \cite{vecchia1988estimation}.
 More recent work finds that in higher dimensions, exploiting space-covering orderings leads to significantly better approximation quality \cite{guinness2018permutation}.
-Specifically, we use the maximum-minimum (maximin) ordering \cite{guinness2018permutation}, which has become popular for the Vecchia approximation \cite{katzfuss2021general, Katzfuss2018, Cao2022} and Cholesky factorization \cite{schafer2020compression, schafer2021sparse, kang2021correlationbased, katzfuss2022scalable, Cao2023}.
+Specifically, we use the (reverse of the) maximum-minimum (maximin) ordering \cite{guinness2018permutation}, which has become popular for the Vecchia approximation \cite{katzfuss2021general, Katzfuss2018, Cao2022} and Cholesky factorization \cite{schafer2020compression, schafer2021sparse, kang2021correlationbased, katzfuss2022scalable, Cao2023}\footnote{Some authors instead and equivalently use the maximin ordering (without reversion), with upper triangular (as opposed to lower triangular) Cholesky factors.}.
 The reverse-maximin ordering \( i_1, \dotsc, i_N \) on a set of \( N \) points \( \{ \vec{x}_i \}_{i = 1}^N \) is defined by first selecting the last index \( i_N \) arbitrarily and then choosing for \( k = N - 1, N - 2, \dotsc, 1 \) the index

 where \( -\Order \defeq \{ 1, \dotsc, N \} \setminus \Order \) and \( \Order_n \defeq \{ i_n, i_{n + 1}, \dotsc, i_N \} \), i.e., select the point farthest from previously selected points.
 We write \( i \prec j \) if \( i \) precedes \( j \) in the ordering and define \( \ell_{i_k} \defeq \min_{j \in \Order_{k + 1}} \norm{\vec{x}_{i_k} - \vec{x}_j} \), a length scale monotonically shrinking with decreasing position in the ordering.
 For robustness, we define the \( p \)-maximin ordering as replacing the inner \( \min \) in \cref{eq:maximin} with the \( p \)-th smallest distance (\( \infty \) if \( \card{\Order_{k + 1}} < p \)), generalizing the maximin ordering (\( p = 1 \)).